dwave-training/2025-aqc-workshop/README.md

 (aka "devcontainers") such as GitHub [Codespaces](https://github.com/features/codespaces).

+Note that a Leap account's token should be made available to the Ocean software.
+For workshop participants this is achieved by typing and entering the workshop token when requested.

 ### Codespaces (Online IDE)

 The Codespaces free-tier allocation associated to your GitHub account is